symbiotejs/symbiote.js/README.md

 > Symbiote.js is designed to give the level of freedom, you got with Vanilla JS and to give the convenience level, as you got from the modern frameworks at the same time.

 ## 🔥 Core benefits
 * Symbiote.js - is a total agnostic.
-It can work with any modern toolset or in the target environment directly.
+It can work with any of modern tools or in the target environment directly.
 * Minimal but rich and powerful.
 * No extra dependencies.
 * Ultralight (~4kb br/gzip for the all BaseComponent features).